-- f.
-Medication is administered in compliance with all federal, state and local regulations. - g.
-The program administering the medication is licensed by the Drug Enforcement Administration to dispense methadone for therapy. - h.
-Methadone is administered in conjunction with intensive counseling and urine specimen collection. - I. The vendor is certified as an Opioid Treatment Program in accordance with 42 CFR Part 8. - j.
-Medication is prescribed by physicians who have specialized training in addiction medicine. - k.
-The defendant/offender: - (1) Is at least 18 years old; - (2) Has voluntarily agreed to methadone treatment; - (3) Meets the criteria for opiate dependence as defined in the current verison of the DSM; and - (4) Has written medical clearance stating that: - (a) There is minimum danger of side effects from medication; and - (b) Defendant/offender is fully aware of the side effects.
+- "f."
+Medication is administered in compliance with all federal, state and local regulations. - "g."
+The program administering the medication is licensed by the Drug Enforcement Administration to dispense methadone for therapy. - "h."
+Methadone is administered in conjunction with intensive counseling and urine specimen collection. - "i."
+The vendor is certified as an Opioid Treatment Program in accordance with 42 CFR Part 8. - "j."
+Medication is prescribed by physicians who have specialized training in addiction medicine. - "k."
+The defendant/offender: - (1) Is at least 18 years old; - (2) Has voluntarily agreed to methadone treatment; - (3) Meets the criteria for opioid use disorder and/or opioid withdrawal as defined in the current version of the DSM; and - (4) Has written medical clearance stating that: - (a) There is minimum danger of side effects from medication; and - (b) Defendant/offender is fully aware of the side effects.

-1. Review with the USPO/USPSO the defendant/offender's program regularly to monitor dosage levels and length of treatment;

-- m.
-Meet with patients to observe ingestion (except for take home medication); - n.
+- "l."
+Review with the USPO/USPSO the defendant/offender's program regularly to monitor dosage levels and length of treatment; - "m."
+Meet with patients to observe ingestion (except for take home medication); - "n."
 Meet with defendants/offenders monthly to provide counseling for 30 minutes.
-The price of this counseling shall be included in the per dose price for the medication and billed under PC 9020, and 9021; - o.
-Monitor the patient for evidence of clinical deterioration; and - p.
-Withdraw the defendant/offender completely from maintenance treatment after defendant/offender: - (1) Demonstrates sustained progress, and - (2) USPO/USPSO and vendor's staff jointly determine that methadone treatment is no longer needed.
+The price of this counseling shall be included in the per dose price for the medication and billed under PC 9020, and 9021; - "o."
+Monitor the patient for evidence of clinical deterioration; and - "p."
+Withdraw the defendant/offender completely from maintenance treatment after defendant/offender: